El-Padre12/nvc-viceroy-noc-dashboard/README.md

 ## Requirements

-- Ubuntu 22.04+ server with SSH access
+- Linux server with SSH access (this one runs on debian13)
 - Docker + Docker Compose installed
 - Port 8080 open on the firewall